nyxsorcerer/nyxsorcerer.github.io/grimoire.nyxmare.world/Write Up/2024/irisCTF - Lamenote.md

 # Write Up
 ## TL;DR Solution

-The player needs to change CSRF by creating a note with all possible characters.
+The player needs to create note by make use of CSRF and creating a note with all possible characters.
 After that, by making use of the search feature in the app, if the search result is multiple it won't render the image.
 ## Detailed Explanation

 ### Reading the Code